-2.1 The Archives Relocation Programme and the decant of the House of Lords Library Collections are outside the scope of the Programme (unless specifically designated in by both House Commissions in accordance with section 1 of the Parliamentary Buildings (Restoration and Renewal) Act 2019 or as otherwise agreed by the Parties).
-Their requirements for accommodation on reoccupation will nonetheless form part of the Task Brief and/or Corporate Officers' Phase Two Requirements (as appropriate) for the Delivery Authority to deliver.
+1.1.
+The Archives Relocation Programme, the procurement of any off-site storage facility, the decant of House of Commons Library Collections and the decant of the House of Lords Library Collections are outside the scope of the Programme (unless specifically designated in by both House Commissions in accordance with section 1 of the Parliamentary Buildings (Restoration and Renewal) Act 2019 or as otherwise agreed by the Parties).
+The House of Lords Library will retain responsibility for its Collections during the decant period and will be responsible for their return to the Palace at the designated time as agreed by the Parties.
+Requirements for the House of Lord's Library Collections' accommodation on reoccupation will nonetheless form part of the Task Brief and/or Corporate Officers' Phase Two Requirements (as appropriate) for the Delivery Authority to deliver.